stephanedreyfus/ratorly/README.md

 This app runs a React front end and an Node/Express back end, along with a psql database.

+## API for Movie Details

+This product uses the [TMDb API](https://www.themoviedb.org/) but is not endorsed or certified by TMDb.

+### TODO List
+- [ ] Limit rating to one click per movie?
+- [ ] Add testing.
+- [ ] Improve CSS.
+- [ ] Add modal for clicked movies to see details.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## API for Movie Details

-This product uses the [TMDb API](https://www.themoviedb.org/) but is not endorsed or certified by TMDb.

 ## Available Scripts